nishkohli96/React-Native-App-Template/README.md

 ### Development Steps

+-   Set your project environment using the following [link](https://reactnative.dev/docs/environment-setup)
 -   Access all your .env file vars using this [Package](https://github.com/luggit/react-native-config/).
 Don't forget to do the "Extra Step for Android" as mentioned in the docs.
 -   Make sure the distributionUrl in gradle-wrapper.properties has version >= 6.3
 -   Generate your app Icon using [MakeAppIcon](https://makeappicon.com/)